cawel/notes-browser/notes/History of the World since 1300/lecture 2/A - Black Death.md

 * integration of coastal regions into the broader trading network
 * including beginning shipment of slaves out of Africa for sale
 * 1150: we have evidence that African slaves working for Arabs in the port of Canton
-* ppl amalgamated inherited traditions with new practices that they encounter by sharing communities with other people
+* being amalgamated, people inherited traditions with new practices that they encountered by sharing communities with other people

 ## what to remember
-* not just commodities that were exchanged
+* not just commodities that were exchanged, but also diseases
 * the interconnectedness also had unintended consequences (e.g. plague)